sbstjn/go-appsync-graphql-cloudformation/README.md

 # AppSync GraphQL RSS Proxy

-Example project for using [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) to deploy an AWS AppSync GraphQL API w/ Golang.
-The included Lambda function uses Go to parse a RSS feed and works as a custom data source for AppSync.
+Example project for creating an AWS AppSync GraphQL API with a custom AWS Lambda resolver in Go.
+All resources are created using the [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) and [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-appsync-apikey.html) resources.

+> If you prefer to use the AWS CLI, a previous version can be accessed in the [`use-cli`](https://github.com/sbstjn/appsync-graphql-rss-proxy-go/tree/use-cli) branch.

 ## Instructions